How to locate a missing beneficiary

 Executor or administrator liability

 Therefore executors and administrators need to act with great care when a beneficiary cannot be located.
 Where an unknown or untraced beneficiary appears at a later date, they can make a legal claim for their share of the estate.
-There are risks if the proper steps to locate a beneficiary are not taken.
+There are risks if the proper steps to find a missing beneficiary are not taken.
 The executor or administrator may be personally liable for paying a beneficiary any inheritance to which they were entitled.

 What to do when a beneficiary cannot be found